samvera/hyku/Running-on-docker.md

 1. Modify `/etc/hosts` and add `127.0.0.1 sample.localhost` (Look into setting base host variable)
 1. Open browser and go to http://localhost:8080/ enter "sample" for the "Short name"
-1. Upload a new file
+1. Create an Image type object.

 ## Check out the services